johnsonandjohnson/open_nipals/CONTRIBUTING.md

 python environments specified in the [tox.ini](./tox.ini) file loaded.
 No need to build each combination, just a flat python 3.9, 3.10, 3.11, etc environment will suffice; `tox` should detect that and then build from there.

+All PRs attempting to merge into the `main` branch of the public repository will trigger a github actions pipeline running `flake8`-linting and `tox`.
+Therefore, running `tox` is not strictly necessary for these kind of commits.
+However, if in doubt, please run `tox` locally before pushing to the public repo.
+The github actions pipeline lives in the (./github/workflows/python-app.py)-file.
+If new python versions are included into the `tox` run, please do not only include them into the `tox.ini`, but also in the python matrix in the workflow file.

 If you hit errors with `tox`, first try deleting the .tox folder.